fabri1983/eternity2_solver/README.md

 ![eternity solver mpje 8 threads image](misc/eternity_solver_mpje_x8.jpg?raw=true "eternity solver mpje 8 threads")

 This project is managed with Maven 3.x.
-And has a maven profile and script instructions to compile a native image using Graal's SubstrateVM.
+It provides several jar artifacts for java 6 to 12.
+Additionally, a maven profile and scripting instructions to compile a native image using Graal's SubstrateVM.

-The backtracker uses smart prunes, data structures for quickly accessing information, primitive and objects arrays, and micro optimizations.
+The backtracker uses smart prunes, clever data structures for quickly accessing data, primitive and object arrays, and lot of micro optimizations.
 There are two versions of the same solver: one using fork-join pool and other using MPI (for distributed execution).
-The placement of pieces follows a row-scan schema from top-left to bottom-right.
+The placement of tiles follows a row-scan schema from top-left to bottom-right.

 The project is under continuous development, mostly on spare time.
 Every time I come up with an idea, improvement, or code re-factor is for performance gain purposes.
 I focus on 2 main strategies:
-- *Speed of pieces placed by second after all filtering took place*.
+- *Speed of tiles placed by second after all filtering has taken place*.
 A piece is consider placed in the board after it passes a series of filters.
 Note that only pre calculated candidates are eligible for filtering.
 Here is where micro/macro optimizations and new clever filtering algorithms come into action.
 - *Time needed to reach a given position (eg 211) with a fixed configuration (eg 8 threads)*.
-Given the fact that board positions, pieces, and filtering structures are visited always in the same order, this gives us a frame in which CPU processing capabiliy is decoupled from game logic.
+Given the fact that board positions, tiles, and filtering structures are visited always in the same order, this gives us a frame in which CPU processing capabiliy is decoupled from game logic.
 Here is where only micro/macro optimizations come into action.

 **Some stats:**

 - Environment Windows 10 Home, Intel Core i7-2630QM (2.9 GHz max per core), DDR3 Dual Channel.
 OpenJDK 12.
 Results:
-Placing approx **62 million pieces per second** in a fork-join pool **with 8 threads**.
+Placing approx **62 million tiles per second** running with a fork-join pool **with 8 threads**.
-Placing approx **68 million pieces per second** using MPJ Express framework as multi-core mode **with 8 solver instances**.
+Placing approx **68 million tiles per second** using MPJ Express framework as multi-core mode **with 8 solver instances**.
-Placing approx **40 million pieces per second** with the native image generated with **GraalVM 19.2.0.1**, **with 8 threads**.
+Placing approx **40 million tiles per second** running the native image generated with **GraalVM 19.2.0.1**, **with 8 threads**.

 - Environment Windows 10 Pro, Intel Core i7 8650U (3.891 GHz max per core).
 OpenJDK 13.
 Results:
-Placing **97 million pieces per second** in a fork-join pool **with 8 threads**.
+Placing approx **97 million tiles per second** running with a fork-join pool **with 8 threads**.
-Placing around **107 million pieces per second** using MPJ Express framework as multi-core mode **with 8 solver instances**.
+Placing approx **107 million tiles per second** using MPJ Express framework as multi-core mode **with 8 solver instances**.

 I still have to solve some miss cache issues by shrinking data size and change access patterns, thus maximizing data locality and data time span.